 In many instances a motor vehicle is amongst the biggest purchases a individual or family will make, aside from a home or property.
 So its important to make sure you are happy with what you decide to buy, as it can be an expensive mistake!
-If you are looking for a new vehicle the market today offers a great variety of options with a seemingly endless array of safety and technological points of difference, the Internet is an excellent place to conduct your research and determine what’s important for you.
-Likewise if it’s a used vehicle that suits your requirements there is a vast array of dealer and private seller vehicles available online to research.
+If you are buying a new car the market today offers a great variety of options with a seemingly endless array of safety and technological points of difference, the Internet is an excellent place to conduct your research and determine what’s important for you.
+Likewise if you are looking at second hand cars that suit your requirements there is a vast array of dealer and private seller vehicles available online to research.

 Financial considerations when buying a car

 When considering your budget it is important to consider not only the purchase price of the vehicle and any options you may require but your on road fees like stamp duty and insurances, any initial service costs and indeed the ongoing maintenance costs.
 Financing a vehicle is an easy option form most buyers these days if initial costs stretch your budget, again do your research.
 There are numerous finance company/bank/credit union websites to conduct indepth research, be wary of any up front fees and of low interest rate offers that can change according to the age of the vehicle, term of the loan etc…

 - Are the tyres low profile or run flats? (which can be hundreds more to replace)